R-37 (missile): History

 The missile was designed in the early 1980s and first flown in 1989.
 Testing of the R-37 continued through the 1990s, and in 1994, a trial round scored a kill at a range of 162 nmi.
 However, the program appears to have been dropped around 1998 on grounds of cost.
 Work on the missile appears to have restarted in late 2006, as part of the MiG-31BM program to update the Foxhound with a new radar and ground attack capability.

-In 2018, the R-37M had finished its operational validation tests.